GavinZha0/ChatPie/README.md

 # The .env file is created automatically.
 Just fill in the required values.
 # Apply migrations
 pnpm db:migrate

+#(Optional) Start a local RustFS instance for file storage
+# RustFS is an S3-compatible object storage for AI-generated images, avatars, and file uploads.
+# If you skip this step, you'll need to configure an external S3/MinIO or use Vercel Blob.
+# After starting, set bucket to 'Public' in WebUI: http://localhost:9001/rustfs/console/index.html
+pnpm docker:rustfs

 # Build and start the application
 pnpm build:local && pnpm start